ipspace/netlab/docs/groups.md

 groups.all.vars.http_server: true
 ```

-You could also change group variables for auto-created platform groups.
-For example, to change the default username Ansible uses to connect to Cumulus VX nodes, use:
+You could also change group variables for auto-created device-specific groups.
+For example, to change the default username used to connect to Cumulus VX nodes, use:

 ```
 defaults.device: cumulus